syncfusion-content/wpf-docs/wpf/SfSpreadsheet/Sorting-and-Filtering.md

 {% endtabs %}

-## Programmatic Sorting and Filtering feature
+## Programmatic Sorting and Filtering

 ### Sorting

-Programmatic [sorting](https://help.syncfusion.com/file-formats/xlsio/worksheet-cells-manipulation#data-sorting "") can perform in spreadsheet based on cell values by using XlsIO’s **WorkbookLoaded** Event.
+Programmatic sorting can perform while importing and loading the workbook in to spreadsheet by using the spreadsheet’s `WorkbookLoaded` Event.

 {% tabs %}
 {% highlight c# %}